 I used to think pre-ground coffee was "good enough."
 Then I borrowed my friend's Baratza Encore for a week.
 The difference was so obvious that I couldn't go back.
 My pour-overs went from muddy and bitter to clean and bright—literally overnight.

-Here's the thing: a good grinder matters more than your coffee maker.
+Look, a good grinder matters more than your coffee maker.
 Seriously.
-You can have a $500 espresso machine, but if you're feeding it inconsistent grounds from a blade grinder, you're wasting your money.
+You can have an expensive espresso machine, but if you're feeding it inconsistent grounds from a blade grinder, you're wasting your money.
 The coffee community on Reddit says it all the time: spend 70% of your budget on the grinder.

-After spending way too many hours on r/Coffee and r/espresso, I've narrowed down the 5 best burr grinders under $200 that actually deliver.
+After spending way too many hours on r/Coffee and r/espresso (I'm not proud of it), I've narrowed down the 5 best burr grinders under $200 that actually deliver.

 Quick Picks: Our Top 5 Recommendations